-Our favorite indoor playpen is the EliteField 2-Door Soft Pet Playpen, which is nicely designed, fairly priced, and spacious, with plenty of useful accessories.
+Our favorite indoor playpen is the EliteField 2-Door Soft Pet Playpen, which is nicely designed, fairly priced, and spacious which doubles as an exercise pen, with plenty of useful accessories.
 If you’re looking to save money, you may prefer the IRIS 585604 Pet Playpen with Door, a great value wire pen that’s highly portable and easy to set up.
 Are you shopping for a premium playpen?
-Try the high-end Richell 94192 Convertible High Pet Playpen, which can be set up in a range of shapes and has a good locking gate door.
+Try the high-end Richell 94192 Convertible High Pet Playpen, which can be set up in a range of shapes, is heavy duty and has a good locking gate door.

 A great indoor playpen can allow your dog to have fun without destroying your house.
 But with so many models on the market, you could spend quite a bit of time shopping for the best pen.
 We hope this list of 2020’s 10 best dog and puppy indoor playpens, complete with in-depth reviews and a handy feature guide, helps you effortlessly pick out a great model.
 No matter what you’re looking for, a good indoor playpen is just around the corner.

-- A Quick Summary of our Top Picks in 2020
+- A Quick Summary of Our Top Picks in 2021:

 - 1. EliteField 2-Door Pet Playpen – Best Overall